TheRealRazbi/Stocks-of-Razbia/introduction.md

 - !my income | displays your income from all the companies
 - !my stats | displays your shares + income + profit
 - !all commands | displays literally ALL the commands
+- !introduction | displays a small introduction for users
-- !introduction | displays a link to this document
+- !about | displays a link to the github repo of the project

 Event System: